 On May 11, 2017, several inmates including Professor Al-Halwachi were scheduled to attend appeal hearings; however, Professor Al-Halwachi was kept in a police vehicle until the end of the hearings.
 The court postponed his appeal hearing.

-On May 6, 2019, the cassation court upheld the ten-year sentence against Professor Al-Halwachi.
+On May 6, 2019, the Court of Cassation upheld the ten-year sentence against Professor Al-Halwachi.
 Professor Al-Halwachi remains in Jau Prison.